When Changing Is Hard

 Do we just get so comfortable being uncomfortable that we ignore all the suffering we are experiencing?

-For the man who is alone and dateless and finds a pint of ice cream to comfort him…What would happen if you dared to seek solid connections in a new place?
+• For the man who is alone and finds a pint of ice cream to comfort himself…What would happen if we sought connections in a new place?

-I believe for so many of us, we don’t even realize we are suffering.
-It sneaks up over time – just a pound or two a year and 10 years later, you’re carrying 20 extra that is affecting your confidence, sleep, joints, job performance and heightening social anxiety.
+For so many of us, we don’t even realize we are suffering.
+It sneaks up on us over time.
+Just a pound or two a year and 10 years later, you’re carrying 20 extra pounds that is affecting our confidence, sleep, joints, job performance, and heightening social anxiety.

-The ‘I’ll do it tomorrow’ ends up being five years later and you’re still not happy and not alive.
+The ‘I’ll do it tomorrow’ ends up being five years later and we’re still not happy and not alive.

-When making change is hard, here are a few ideas:
+When change is hard, here are a few ideas to get unstuck and make change happen: